Always - Helping To Get Children Home From Mental Health Hospitals

 Alongside The National Autistic Society, we are calling for stronger rights for young people and their families, so that they always receive care and support that’s appropriate for them.

-The Bill is known as Seni’s Law, named after a young black man called Seni Lewis who died in a mental health unit after being physically restrained.
-If it becomes law, it will limit the use of force in mental health units by:
+The law is named after a young black man called Seni Lewis who died in a mental health unit after being physically restrained.
+It will transform the lives of young people in inpatient care, by ensuring:

-We’ve been working very closely with Steve Reed MP, the MP of the Lewis family, and many other charities to ensure that this Bill is the best it can be and are delighted that it has passed through the House of Commons.
+We’ve been working very closely with Steve Reed MP, the MP of the Lewis family, and many other charities to ensure that this Bill is the best it can be and are delighted that it has passed.

 Did you know?